rasean95/Fairly/README.md

 • Developed a secure appointment form to handle appointment management by integrating client-side and server-side validations and administrator authorization, effectively reducing scheduling errors.

-• Developed and maintained an Azure SQL database to support appointment scheduling and management, utilizing Stored Procedures, Tables, User-Defined Types, and Constraints.
+• Developed and maintained an Azure SQL database with SQL Server to support appointment scheduling and management, utilizing Stored Procedures, Tables, User-Defined Types, and Constraints.

 • Collaborated in a version control environment using Git with Visual Studio to manage and track source code changes to the application.